 - ½ cup blanched almonds (whole or slivered)

-- ¼ cup hazelnuts with or without skin (without skin is quicker and easier)
+- ¼ cup hazelnuts (without skin)

 - 4 large garlic cloves, peeled